 We are committed to improving our approach to the elimination of modern slavery risks within our supply chain.
+Our future priorities include:

-We have updated our contract management processes to implement new risk controls to ensure that the provision of goods and services to RFDS meet our requirements, are timely, ethical, compliant and represent good value for money.
-When dealing with suppliers, the contract management process prompts our staff to observe the following:
+We will update our contract management processes to implement new risk controls to ensure that the provision of goods and services to RFDS meet our requirements, are timely, ethical, compliant and represent good value for money.
+When dealing with suppliers, the contract management process will prompt our staff to observe the following: